In this article:

-Lemon contains many nutrients and is a good source of calcium, iron, magnesium, and potassium; vitamins A, B, and C; and fiber.
+Lemon contains many nutrients and is a good source of calcium, iron, magnesium, potassium, fiber, and vitamins A, B, and C. It is also rich in water.

 Health Benefits of Lemon

-Lemons boast of having the highest citrate concentration of all citrus fruits.
+Lemons boast having the highest citrate concentration of all citrus fruits.
 Citrate binds to calcium, which can help prevent kidney stones from forming.
+(2)

 One study found that drinking lemonade increased urinary citrate and overall urine volume, which are beneficial for the prevention of kidney stones.
-The same study found that the intake of potassium citrate in combination with lemonade increased urinary citrate even more.
 (3)

 Potassium can also help lower blood pressure, and lemons are good sources of this mineral.
-Potassium often counteracts the effect of sodium by helping the body shuttle excess sodium out via the urine.
+(7)

-There are compounds in lemon that may promote cardiovascular health.
-Vitamin C may help relax the blood vessels and reduce high blood pressure and high cholesterol.
-The potassium in lemons has also been shown to decrease blood pressure.
-Flavonoids may also improve heart health.
-More research is still needed in this area.
+Lemons contain compounds that may promote cardiovascular health.
+Vitamin C may help relax the blood vessels and reduce high blood pressure and high cholesterol levels.

 Many people believe that drinking hot lemon water can help with weight loss.
 But there is not much evidence that can prove this method to be effective.

-One study found that drinking lemon honey juice four times per day while fasting helped individuals lose weight, but it remains unclear whether it was the lemon honey juice or the act of fasting that helped.
+One study found that drinking lemon-honey juice four times a day while fasting helped individuals lose weight, but it remains unclear whether it was the lemon-honey juice or the act of fasting that helped.
 (8)

-Lemons also contain saponins, which act as antimicrobial agents.
-These may help fight off bacteria as well.
+Lemons also contain saponins, which act as antimicrobial agents and may help fight off bacteria.

 Nevertheless, drinking lemon water after a meal is considered safe.
 Although it is acidic, it is hydrating, which can help with digestion.